Satvik12221as/cv-game/Fruit_Ninja_CV-main/README.md

 # Fruit Ninja: Multiple Cursor Modes

 A Fruit Ninja–inspired game using real‑time computer vision to control multiple cursor modes ("hand" and "eye").
 The game leverages **MediaPipe** for hand and face mesh (eye) tracking, and **PyGame** for graphics, animations, and sound.
-Slice fruits, avoid bombs, and enjoy dynamic visual effects—all in full-screen mode.
+Slice fruits, avoid bombs, and enjoy dynamic visual effects—all in full-screen mode

 ## Features